codacy-open-source-projects-scans/libxkbcommon/doc/rules-format.md

         etc.
     </dt>
     <dd>
-        (Since version `1.8.0`)
-        In case the mapping uses a @ref rules-special-indexes "special index", `%%i` corresponds to the index of the matched layout.
+        In case the mapping uses an @ref rules-extended-layout-indices "extended layout index", `%%i` corresponds to the index of the matched layout.

+        ℹ️ Notes:
+        - Added in version `1.8.0`
+        - Since `1.11.0`: This feature can only be used if the rule header has a `layout` or `variant` [MLVO] field.
     </dd>
   </dl>